The heavy price of peace: What happened at the Treaty of Versailles?

 Here is a brief summary of the main details:

-1. The League of Nations was to be set up.
+1. The League of Nations was to be set up, which was an international body designed to maintain world peace.

-2. A 'War Guilt clause' forced Germany to accept the blame for starting WWI.
+2. A 'War Guilt clause' forced Germany to accept sole blame for starting WWI.
 This is more formally known as 'Article 231' of the Treaty of Versailles.

-3. Germany was to pay for the cost for the damage caused during the war.
-The fee was set at £6,600 million.
+3. Germany was ordered to pay for the cost for the damage caused during the war.
+The final total was eventually set at £6.6 billion in 1921.

 5. Germany was not allowed to own military tanks.